 The photo needs to be less than 12 months old and about 5cm by 4cm.

-You can get your passport photo taken at an NZ PostShop, usually for around NZ$15-NZ$20.
+You can get your passport photo taken at an NZ PostShop.
+The price for this service can vary depending on where you get your photos taken.
 This is the safest method for getting the correct passport-style photo, as they will provide it in the correct size.

 Proof of address